Raffles Hotels & Resorts

-Raffles Hotels & Resorts is a chain of luxury hotels which traces its roots to 1887 with the opening of the original Raffles Hotel in Singapore.
+Raffles Hotels & Resorts is a Singaporean chain of luxury hotels which traces its roots to 1887 with the opening of the original Raffles Hotel in Singapore.
 The company started to develop internationally in the late 1990s.
-Since 2015, Raffles is part of Accor.
+Since 2015, Raffles has been a part of Accor.

 History

 Raffles Hotels & Resorts was formed in 1989 to restore, redevelop and manage the historic Raffles Hotel in Singapore.
 The corporation also undertook the restructuring and management of the Raffles City development, thus laying the foundation for Raffles Hotels & Resorts to become a hotel management company.
 After a complete restoration, the Raffles Hotel reopened on 16 September 1991.

 In April 2001, Raffles Holdings acquired Swissôtel from SAirGroup for 268 million euros, thus increasing its room capacity by 139% to 13,500 units in 17 countries.

 In 2005, Colony Capital bought Raffles Holdings for $1 billion from the Singapore government.
 Raffles and Swissôtel joined Fairmont Hotels in the newly formed holding, FRHI Hotels & Resorts, in 2006.

 In December 2015, Accor announced the acquisition of FRHI Hotels & Resorts, taking over the Fairmont, Raffles, and Swissotel hotel chains.
 The $2.7 billion deal was finalized in July 2016.